lrytz/efftp/notes/session.md

 - add effect annotations only when necessary
     - if there is `@pure` or `@rel(..)`, don't add `@noIo`
     - if there is no `@pure` or `@rel(..)`, don't add `@io`
-    - BUT add effect annotations when necessary: namely to methods with explicit return type, but without effect annotations.
+    - BUT: always add some effect annotation, namely to methods with explicit return type and without effect annotations

 ## pushing argument types into @rel annotations of result types